 Just as a client chooses a designer, the designer should choose the client.
 It’s up to the designer to work with those who value the service provided.
 My satisfied client list is extensive, and you can read some testimonials here.

-At the beginning of each project the designer and client will set some delivery time frames, such as when initial ideas are to be expected, and how long possible revisions may take.
+At the beginning of each contract the designer and client will set some delivery time frames, such as when initial ideas are to be expected, and how long possible revisions may take.
 As each project is different, we wait until learning about client needs before providing a deadline.
 Depending upon complexity, identity projects can last from a few weeks in length to upwards of six months.

 It’s possible, but not likely.
 I need to pay close attention to my current clients and their ongoing projects.
 Taking on too much work at once will adversely affect the outcome.